 First Sgt.
 Clifford Henderson presented a memorial wreath from the JROTC and arranged to have an announcement made about Munemori on the school's public address system.
 Munemori, an Abraham Lincoln High School alumnus and member of the famed 442nd regimental combat team of World War II, was killed in action on April 5, 1945.

-APAs Make Their Case at Redistricting Hearing

-SPRINGFIELD, III.-Ilinois lawmakers who are preparing to redraw the state's legislative boundaries are hearing from groups about how to do that.
+APAs Make Their Case at Redistricting Hearing SPRINGFIELD, Ill.-Ilinois lawmakers who are preparing to redraw the state's legislative boundaries are hearing from groups about how to do that.
 Several interest groups told lawmakers they wanted an area south of downtown Chicago with a 30 percent Asian American population, many of them Chinese, kept intact and no longer split between a variety of legislative districts.
 The hearing was the first of five such events being held around the state by the Illinois Senate Redistricting Committee.
 The next ones will be April 16 in Kankakee and Peoria, and April 19 in Cicero.
 Democrats are running the show when it comes to redistricting because they control both legislative chambers and the governor's office.

-Colorado's Civil Unions Bill Fails

-DENVER-A GOP-led committee rejected civil unions for Colorado same-sex couples after an eight-hour hearing.
+Colorado's Civil Unions Bill Fails DENVER-A GOP-led committee rejected civil unions for Colorado same-sex couples after an eight-hour hearing.
 That hearing included passionate pleas from gay couples who said they were being denied equal rights and religious leaders who argued the proposal would diminish the sanctity of marriage.
 The proposal had breezed through the Democratic-controlled Senate and came close to getting on the House committee where it failed on a 6-5 party-line vote.
 Under Senate Bill 172, couples in civil unions would have rights similar to married couples, including the ability to be involved in their partner's medical decisions.

-Center for Korean Studies Gets \$2M Endowment

-HONOLULU-The Center for Korean Studies at the University of Hawaii at Manoa has a new \$2 million endowment to ensure the steady growth of Korean studies at the school.
+Center for Korean Studies Gets \$2M Endowment HONOLULU-The Center for Korean Studies at the University of Hawaii at Manoa has a new \$2 million endowment to ensure the steady growth of Korean studies at the school.
 The Korea Foundation contributed \$1 million for the endowment, while the center raised the rest from other contributors.
 The Center for Korean Studies was established in 1972.
-It brings together one of the largest concentrations of Korea scholars outside Korea itself. ■
+It brings together one of the largest concentrations of Korea scholars outside Korea itself. ■ APAs in the News By Pacific Citizen Staff Yaguchi Receives Secretary of Defense Medal

-U.S. Senators to Consider New Akaka Bill

-Sen. Akaka, who plans to retire after his current term, has spent more than a decade trying to pass his signature bill.

-By Associated Press

-HONOLULU-The U.S. Senate Committee on Indian Affairs is holding a meeting to consider legislation granting federal recognition of a Native Hawaiian government.

-Sen. Daniel Akaka of Hawaii said the April 6 business meeting will be used to make minor amendments to the bill and possibly vote on it.

-If approved, the measure would advance to the full Senate.

-Sen. Akaka and U.S. Rep. Mazie Hirono, both Democrats representing Hawaii, reintroduced versions of the measure in the Senate and House on April 5.

-Akaka said it's his priority to put Native Hawaiians on equal footing with Native Americans and Alaska Natives.

-Similar legislation failed to get a vote in the Senate last year following 11 years of efforts by Akaka to get it passed.

-The legislation, known as the Akaka Bill, comes as state lawmakers also are considering proposals to form a Native Hawaiian governing body themselves.
-Akaka has said he won't seek re-election next year, so this may be his last opportunity to get the legislation passed. 🔳

-PACIFIC SCITIZEN

-NATIONAL/COMMUNITY

-11 APR.
-15-MAY 5, 2011

-By Pacific Citizen Staff

-Yaguchi Receives Secretary of Defense Medal

-Michael Yaguchi, a retired U.S.

-Air Force lieutenant colonel, has been awarded the prestigious Secretary of Defense Medal for Exceptional Civilian Service.
+Michael Yaguchi, a retired U.S. Air Force lieutenant colonel, has been awarded the prestigious Secretary of Defense Medal for Exceptional Civilian Service.
 The medal, presented at a formal Pentagon ceremony, honors Yaguchi's "direct and central role in negotiation and ratification of the new strategic arms reduction treaty," commonly referred to as the "New START Treaty."
 The treaty, designed to bring unprecedented clarity regarding Russian strategic nuclear capabilities and intentions, has proven valuable in addressing critical security challenges.

-Aiko Herzig-Yoshinaga Receives Sue Kunitomi Embrey Legacy Award

-One of the seminal figures in the Japanese American community's fight for redress and reparations will receive the 2011 Sue Kunitomi Embrey Legacy Award, according to the Manzanar Committee.
+Aiko Herzig-Yoshinaga Receives Sue Kunitomi Embrey Legacy Award One of the seminal figures in the Japanese American community's fight for redress and reparations will receive the 2011 Sue Kunitomi Embrey Legacy Award, according to the Manzanar Committee.
 Aiko Herzig-Yoshinaga will receive the award April 30 at the Manzanar pilgrimage.

 Herzig-Yoshinaga, 87, is best known for her dedicated work in the National Archives alongside her late husband, Jack Herzig, uncovering "smoking gun" evidence that the government suppressed, altered and destroyed evidence that detailed the racist, unconstitutional arguments used to justify the WWII internment.
 The award is named after the late chair of the Manzanar Committee, Sue Embrey.